Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Theory

-This belief travels through a directed network of agents \( A_1 \rightarrow A_2 \rightarrow A_3 \), each with a linear interpretation map \( T_i \).
+This concept travels through a directed network of agents \( A_1 \rightarrow A_2 \rightarrow A_3 \), each with a linear interpretation map \( T_i \).
 To make it simple, let all agents can influence others with probability 1.
-The belief propagates only if it survives all transformations:
+The concept propagates only if it survives all transformations:

 Suppose:

 Then: